supersiao/test/Assignment1/README.md

 **Sprint 1**
 =============

-We have two folders for two user stories, the CSV Export Story and the Attendance Monitoring Story.
+We have two folders for two user stories, the Student Grade and Student Attendance.

 CSV Export Story
 ----------------